developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 ## 7- Disconnect
 Whenever an app is finished printing, it's important to disconnect from the printer.
 This is especially important for Bluetooth connections.

-**To disconnect, use the [disconnect method](/enterprise-browser/1-4/api/printingzebra?disconnect())**:
+**To disconnect, use the** [disconnect method](/enterprise-browser/1-4/api/printingzebra/#disconnect):

 	:::javacript
-	//assumes you already created an instance object from previous instructions
+	//assumes an instance object was created from previous instructions

 	myPrinter.disconnect();

 ## Using Files Stored On The Printer
 Some printers have the ability to store command-file templates or other files useful for performaing print operations.

-**Retrieve a list of files that exist on the printer using the [retrieveFileNames method](/enterprise-browser/1-4/api/printingzebra?retrieveFileNames())**:
+**Retrieve a list of files that exist on the printer using the [retrieveFileNames method](/enterprise-browser/1-4/api/printingzebra/#retrievefilenames)**:

 	:::javascript
 	myPrinter.retrieveFileNames(function (e){